Ornate Pixels: Electronics

 Compound Molecule

-What are Atom, Valence shell, Nucleus, Electron, Proton, and Neutron? - CLICK HERE
+What are the Atom, Valence shell, Nucleus, Electron, Proton, and Neutron? - CLICK HERE

 Author- M. A. Mostafa